RESUME & CAREER TIPS

 To Jumpstart Your Job Search

 the job you seek?
-Within the first few seconds of an
+Within a few seconds of an

 they are interested in a job applicant.